 Shell buys Next power plants

 Next Kraftwerke controls more than 10,000 decentralized energy plants via a virtual power plant and can activate or deactivate them from Cologne.
 If there is no wind, for example, Next Kraftwerke starts up the linked biogas plants.
-It then sells the generated electricity via the electricity exchange.
+It then sells the electricity generated via the electricity exchange.

 Newsletter